 - Book: Inconsistency Tolerance (with Leopoldo Bertossi and Anthony Hunter)

-- NEW Book: Answer Set Solving in Practice (with Martin Gebser, Roland Kaminski, and Benjamin Kaufmann)
+- Book: Answer Set Solving in Practice (with Martin Gebser, Roland Kaminski, and Benjamin Kaufmann)

 - Courses (in German)

 - International MSc program Cognitive Systems: Language, Learning and Reasoning (@UP in English or German; Google+; Facebook; Contact)